ucdavis-bioinformatics-training/2025-December-Fundamentals-of-Scientific-Computing/base/intro2python.md

 The way to launch a jupyter lab session in command line is to use the following command. <br>
 <font size=4>jupyter lab --no-browser</font>
 <br>
-Once this command is run, there will be url generated and you can copy to your web browser to start the interactive session.
+Once this command is run, there will be url generated and you will see a message similar to the following to provide  your web browser to start the interactive session.

 ## Hello World!